MysteryPancake/Houdini-VBD/README.md

 # Houdini Vertex Block Descent

-WIP of Vertex Block Descent in Houdini.
+Very early WIP of Vertex Block Descent in Houdini.
 It runs natively without any plugins, as god intended.

 I made an OpenCL version for performance, and a VEX version for debugging.
 Both are included in the HIP files.